woa-vayu/POCOX3Pro-Guides/InstallWindows-en/InstallWindowsManually.md

 fastboot reboot recovery
 ```

-You will now boot to SHPR/TWRP.
+You will now boot to SHRP/TWRP.

-## Going to Mass Storage
+## Entering Mass Storage Mode

 - Let's run the mass storage shell script in order to boot into Mass Storage from recovery.
 You must decrypt your data if it asks you to.